lordofthejars/nosql-unit/README.md

 are using more than one *Neo4j* embedded connection like explained in [Simultaneous Engine](#advanced.simultaneous-engine-title) section, `targetPath` shall be provided by using `buildFromTargetPath` method.

+If you are using in-memory approach mixed with embedded approach, target path for in-memory instance can be found at *InMemoryNeo4j.INMEMORY_NEO4J_TARGET_PATH* variable.

 ##### Remote Connection